Morrisons: Tommy's Afternoon Tea Box

-Morrisons has launched a special 'Tommy's Afternoon Tea Box' to support shoppers mark the end of World War Two anniversary on 2 September 2020.
-The boxes benefit the Tommy Tea initiative through the Royal British Legion Industries (RBLI), with £1 on every box heading to the charity, as well as an additional £10,000 provided by the company.
+Morrisons launched a special 'Tommy's Afternoon Tea Box' to support shoppers wishing to mark the end of World War Two anniversary on 2 September 2020.
+The boxes benefitted the Tommy Tea initiative through the Royal British Legion Industries (RBLI), with £1 on every box heading to the charity, as well as an additional £10,000 provided by the company.

 Distribution

 In 2005, Morrisons purchased part of the collapsed Rathbones Bakeries, which supplied Morrisons bread, for £15.5 million.

 In 2007, Morrisons opened a new Distribution Centre in Swindon and announced that it had bought a new site on Junction 23 of the M5 in Bridgwater in Somerset, for redevelopment as a fresh produce packing facility.

 In 2011, Morrisons opened a new 767,500 sq/foot distribution centre in Bridgwater as part of the £11 million redevelopment project.
 This project also created 1,200 new jobs.
 Following the opening of the new distribution centre the Swindon depot was no longer required, and it was closed in December 2011.

+Morrisons publishes detailed standards for their agricultural supply chain, including species specific welfare considerations.
+In 2025, Morrisons committed to new shrimp welfare standards by 2027 in cooperation with its suppliers.